When pets become pests in the garden

 2. Spiny interlocking branches: Rose cuttings and Berberis darwinii work as long as they don’t blow away.

-3. Flimsy plastic roll-up fencing: Place on top of a fence to prevent cats climbing over it.
+3. Flimsy plastic roll-up fencing: Place on top of a fence to prevent cats from climbing over it.

 4. Taut wire/string fitted 10-15 cm above a fence-top: This makes it difficult for cats to balance.